timescale/docs/timescaledb/quick-start/golang.md

 ## Generate a hypertable

+When you have created the relational table, you can create a hypertable.
-Virtually all user interactions with TimescaleDB are with hypertables.
-Creating tables and indexes, altering tables, inserting data, selecting data, and most other tasks can and should all be executed on the hypertable.
+Creating tables and indexes, altering tables, inserting data, selecting data, and most other tasks are executed on the hypertable.

 <procedure>